rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 - **Pay for what you use**: No commitment, you pay only the time you start/stop the service.
 - **Pay less when you reserve**:  Basically when you commit to a certain amount of usage you have more discounts.
 - **Pay less when you use more**: For example, Services like S3 when you use more space, the price per/gb get's lower.

+### AWS Pricing Calculator
+Lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+Basically you put the things you would need and can compare the costs in general like per region for example, and also separe them by group